 How to apply

-Applications are now open till 28 July 2017.
-Applications must be concise (no longer than three pages) and include a separate abbreviated curriculum vitae of no more than two pages.
+Applications must be concise (no longer than three pages responding to the selection criteria) and include a separate letter/email of support from the Dean and abbreviated curriculum vitae of no more than two pages.
 Applicants should provide sufficient details to enable the Committee to make judgments according to the selection criteria.
 Applications must address each of the following criteria:

 - The case for their contribution to excellence, quality and innovation in teaching and learning